 Joe Brown PhD PE

-(PI) is an environmental engineer with interests in water and sanitation for underserved communities.
-Following a BS in Civil and Environmental Engineering from the University of Alabama, Joe received a Master’s degree in Environment and Development from Cambridge University and a PhD in Environmental Sciences and Engineering from UNC’s Gillings School of Global Public Health in 2007.
-He is currently Assistant Professor in the School of Civil and Environmental Engineering, Georgia Institute of Technology.
-Previously, he was Lecturer in Water and Health in the Department of Disease Control, Faculty of Infectious and Tropical Diseases, London School of Hygiene and Tropical Medicine (LSHTM), University of London.
-Joe has also been a consultant with UNICEF, the World Health Organization, the World Bank, and numerous other organizations on topics related to water and sanitation.
+(PI) is an environmental engineer with interests in water and sanitation infrastructure, treatment processes, and environmental health microbiology.
+He is currently Carlton S. Wilder Assistant Professor in the School of Civil and Environmental Engineering, Georgia Institute of Technology.
+Previously, he served on the faculty of the Department of Disease Control, Faculty of Infectious and Tropical Diseases, London School of Hygiene and Tropical Medicine (LSHTM), University of London.
+Brown has also been a consultant with UNICEF, the World Health Organization, the World Bank, and numerous other organizations on topics related to water and sanitation.
 He has an adjunct appointment in the Department of Environmental Health, Rollins School of Public Health, Emory University and is affiliated faculty in the Center for Global Safe WASH.
 He maintains PE licensure in NC and AL.

 Aaron Bivins MSEnvE PE